Aias/words/commonplace/see-and-feel.md

 This is why excellent designers do not just develop a sharper eye.
 They try to keep their ability to see things as a customer would.
 You need a design eye to design, and a non-designer eye to *feel* what you designed.

-"See with one eye, feel with the other.” —Paul Klee
+> "See with one eye, feel with the other.” — Paul Klee